 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

-Application deadline is August 15 for the Spring Semester and Calendar Year.
-For best chances of placement on Exchange, students should have met with the advisor in May prior to the end of the semester, or during the summer.
+Deadline for spring semester placement is August 15.
+Students should have met with the ISEP adviser in May prior to the end of the semester or during the summer.

-Once confirmed by FAAP, students will receive a Participant Placement Acceptance packet from ISEP covering all aspects of their placement.
-Students will also receive a “Welcome” mailing from their host institution with further academic and arrival information.
-ISEP also provides excellent insight into host countries, cities, and universities through their Student Handbook and Country Handbooks found on their website.
+Once confirmed by your host university, you will receive a Participant Placement Acceptance packet from ISEP covering all aspects of your placement.
+You will also later receive a welcome mailing from USAL with important academic and arrival information.

 There are no photos available for this program yet.
 Do you have any photos to share with us?
 If you do, please contact us at: